Before we begin. A disclaimer.

 Imagine the type of deal I could cut with a huge TV channel to check all of their content, ads, movies, etc

 I visit their offices and I only carry my laptop in a bag and a piece of paper with the new law.
 The important parts are highlighted.
-I was organized.
+I am organized.

 I even wore jeans and a polo shirt to look smart.
 Which I never do.

-They treat me well, they make me a coffee, we sit down and chat.
+They treat me well, they bring me a coffee, we sit down and chat.

 I show them the piece of paper and go over the important parts.
 The CTO gives it a good look, and then he starts laughing.